 Many organizations utilize Carol’s compelling nature photography in their marketing materials, including: The Nature Conservancy, Lake Forest Openlands, Audubon, Openlands Project, Lake County Forest Preserve District, The Field Museum, and The Chicago Botanic Garden, to name a few.

-Carol has the honor of being a Nikon photographer, which means she tests new equipment for them and they use her images in their ads, publications, and website.
+Carol has the honor of being a Nikon photographer, which means hey use her images in their Learn and Explore articles, trade show booths, promotional ads, publications, and website.
 Apple Computer invited Carol to speak at their store in Chicago about the ways she uses a Mac in her work.
 Carol teaches photography classes privately, as well as at local botanical gardens and nature centers.
 She also rolls up her sleeves and volunteers her time on weekends doing restoration photography.
 She served as a Commissioner on the Natural Resources Commission in Glenview from 2004-2007.

 From 1990-2003 Carol owned and operated a successful graphic design company, Freeman Design – an exciting, innovative, environmentally aware, graphic design firm specializing in all forms of corporate communications, from logos to web sites.
 She also art-directed the award-winning Chicago Wilderness Magazine for 4 years.